 But the decision of which strategy to deploy depends on the product made and the mode of production required to produce it.
 In Assemble to Order (ATO), Engineer to order (ETO) and Make to Order (MTO), each unit purchased drives the production process.
 These systems are known as “pull” systems as they “pull” production through the shop floor based on orders on hand and the orders are the trigger for that production.

 As a result, there is less raw materials inventory required and the raw materials that are in house are usually booked against committed orders or at most a very tight and predictable forecast.
 There is also little Work in Process (WIP) required for these production modes unless there are similarities in SKUs that are similar for like components and the order position is large enough.
-And, there is little to no finished good inventory as all purchased units are either shipped immediately or are staged to await completion of total order quantity through production prior to shipping to the end user.
+And, there is little to no finished good inventory as all purchased units are either shipped immediately or are staged to await completion of total order quantity through production prior to shipping to the end-user.
 The dynamics that drive these production modes are very similar.

 Make to Stock

 Make to Stock (MTS), on the other hand, is dynamically different and is a “push” system.
-It is a more traditional production mode used for mass production of consumer goods, commodified goods and other products that are rapidly consumed on scale.
-In MTS, the goal is to match on hand finished goods inventory to forecasted demand and then create a push of the proper product mix through the production to replenish inventory against that anticipated demand.
+It is a more traditional production mode used for the mass production of consumer goods, commodified goods and other products that are rapidly consumed on scale.
+In MTS, the goal is to match on-hand finished goods inventory to forecasted demand and then create a push of the proper product mix through the production to replenish inventory against that anticipated demand.

 In an MTS environment, forecasting is the trigger for production and must be accurate as products are made in volume.
 This forecasting, using historical data in conjunction with sales analysis, pushes production through the system to replenish stock levels.
 It also requires a buffer in the form of safety stock of finished goods as well as raw materials in anticipation of incoming orders.
-The raw materials and components required for production can be purchased in bulk and often utilize blanket and extended bulk orders through contracts over a longer period compared to MTO, ATO and ETO.
+The raw materials and components required for production can be purchased in bulk and often utilize blanket and extended bulk orders through contracts over a longer period compared to MTO, ATO, and ETO.

 MTS generally uses a larger Work in Process (WIP) footprint compared to other production modes.
 As goods are produced en masse, partially finished or processed stock may be required to supply upstream, midstream and downstream intermediate subprocesses for smoother product flow throughout the system.
-This WIP allows longer production runs of similar SKUs to maximize equipment uptime, reduce changeover time and allow for better labour utilization and Overall Equipment Effectiveness (OEE).
+This WIP allows longer production runs of similar SKUs to maximize equipment uptime, reduce changeover time and allow for better labor utilization and Overall Equipment Effectiveness (OEE).

 Disadvantages of Make to Stock